Print Friendly

 Pension Payment

 Regardless of which retirement eligibility trigger applies, pension is only payable in the month following resignation and application for a pension.
-For example, a member who retires effective June 30 and a member who retires effective June 5 will both be eligible to start receiving a pension in July.
+For example, a member who retires effective June 30 and a member who retires effective June 5 will both (if retirement eligible) start receiving a pension in July.
 This holds true no matter when or in which month a member chooses to retire.

-Pension payments to retired members are made bi-monthly, on the 15th and last day of each month.
+Pension payments to retired members are made semi-monthly, on the 15th and last day of each month.

 Normal Retirement Pension